 - Fines for misrepresenting your company (even if it was unintentional)

-If you do take the DIY route for registering in SAM, make sure you do your homework and you know what you're doing.
+If you take the DIY route for registering in SAM, ensure you do your homework and know what you're doing.

 Outsourcing the Process to a Third-Party

-As mentioned earlier, you can either handle your own businesses' taxes or just hire a professional to take care of it for you.
+As mentioned earlier, you can either handle your business's taxes or hire a professional to take care of them.

-The same principle applies to getting registered in SAM.
+The same principle applies to your SAM registration.

-USFCR's SAM Registration Service provides benefits such as:
+USFCR's SAM Assistance Service provides benefits such as: